prikril/ldt-nodemcu/README.md

 Now you can click on File->New->Lua Project and select the Lua NodeMCU Execution Environment.

 ![Create Project](/pics/create-proj01.png?raw=true)

+##Install Updates
+If you want to add a new version of the NodeMCU Execution Environment, you need to remove the current one first.

+Select the execution environment in the list as described above.
+Click the "Remove" button.

+Then add the new zip.
+(Same steps as above.)

 ##Autocompletion support
 If your project's Execution Environment is set correctly, you will get autocompletion support for NodeMCU specific functions.